sanger-pathogens/Unicycler/README.md

 Reasons to use Unicycler:
    * It circularises replicons without the need for a separate tool like [Circlator](http://sanger-pathogens.github.io/circlator/).
-   * It correctly handles plasmid-rich genomes.
+   * It handles plasmid-rich genomes.
    * When performing hybrid assembly, it can use long reads of any depth and quality.
 10x or more may be required to complete a genome, but Unicycler can make nearly-complete genomes with far fewer long reads.
    * It produces an assembly _graph_ in addition to a contigs FASTA file, viewable in [Bandage](https://github.com/rrwick/Bandage).
    * It has very low misassembly rates.